Skip to main content

 If the adult dependent relative is joining someone who is a British citizen or settled in the UK, they may be granted indefinite leave to enter.
 If they are joining someone who is not a British citizen or settled, it is likely they will be given limited leave to remain in line with their sponsor’s leave to remain.

 We recommend that you get legal advice as this is a very difficult to make successfully.
-Please see our section about finding an immigration lawyer for further information, or you can search for a lawyer via the Law Society or Immigration Law Practitioners’ Association.
+Please see our detailed information on immigration advice, finding a lawyer and how to work with a lawyer

 Family visas can lead to indefinite leave to remain or settlement in the UK.
 Normally, those who meet all the requirements of the particular visa category will qualify for settlement after five years with limited leave to remain on the family route, otherwise known as the ‘five-year route to settlement’.